-- 9 teaching assistants, 3 of whom are a bi-lingual assistants. - 8 are female and 1 is male.

-• 1 HLTA (higher level teaching assistant)
+- 13 teaching assistants, 6 of whom are a bi-lingual and can support children and parents with English as an Additional Language. - 12 are female and 1 is male. - 2 TA's are HLTA's (higher level teaching assistants)

 The majority of the school building is on one level and can be accessed with ease.
 There is a ramped entry from the infant playground to the classrooms.
-Year 5 and 6 are accessed internally by a small set of stairs.
+Year 5 and 6 are accessed internally by a small set of stairs (3 steps).